-- Mix dry ingredients.
 Leave your mixer behind, because this recipe is all done by hand.
-Simply whisk together the flour with the other dry ingredients, including the sugar!
-I use all-purpose flour for this recipe, but for added fiber you could use whole wheat pastry flour.
-See more on flour below.
+Simply whisk together the flour with the other dry ingredients, including the sugar.

-I like to use a cookie dough scooper to portion out the batter in all the muffin compartments.
-Not only does it help me keep the quantity of dough in each compartment consistent, it also avoids making a mess on my pan.
+I like to use a cookie dough scooper to portion the batter in the muffin compartments.
+Not only does it help me keep the quantity of dough in each compartment consistent it also avoids making a mess.

 I prefer to use papers to line my muffin compartments, but if you don’t have papers handy or you simply just don’t want to use them, just be sure to lightly oil each compartment.
 You can use vegetable cooking spray or even vegetable oil to do this.

 Use high-quality papers, otherwise you may need to spray them with vegetable spray to prevent the muffins from sticking to the papers.